Getting Started Homeschooling

 The certain records you must keep are the test/assessment scores and immunization records.
 These are the records a school may request from you at the time of a transfer.
 If you have taken a medical, philosophical, or religious exemption, to vaccination, you should use that paperwork for this documentation.

-How, when, where you homeschool – these are choices that are completely up to you.
+These are choices that are completely up to you.
 The law specifically states that “parents who are causing their children to receive home-based instruction shall be subject only to those minimum state laws and regulations which are necessary in ensuring that a sufficient basic educational opportunity is provided to the children receiving such instruction.
 Therefore, all decisions relating to philosophy or doctrine, selection of books, teaching materials and curriculum, and methods, timing and place in the provision or evaluation of home-based instruction shall be the responsibility of the parent.
 The homeschool law also states that the legislature recognizes that home-based instruction is less structured and more experiential than the instruction normally provided in a classroom.
 Therefore, the provisions relating to the nature and quantity of instructional and related educational activities shall be liberally construed.”

 You are free to choose any curriculum, or to choose none.
 Find what works for you and yours, don’t bother trying to “keep up with the Joneses,” and you’ll see very quickly that your kids will excel in some areas, and not in others.
 It’s okay.
 Play to their strengths, mitigate their weaknesses, help them develop a sense of wonder, a love of learning, and foster their innate curiosity.
 The rest will take care of itself.